Leslie Gifford Kilborn

-Leslie Gifford Kilborn (1895–1972), the son of Omar L. Kilborn and Retta Kilborn, was born in Sichuan, China.
+Leslie Gifford Kilborn (April 7, 1895 – June 23, 1967), the son of Omar L. Kilborn and Retta Kilborn, was born in Sichuan, western China.
 Kilborn greatly advanced missionary work in west China.
 He was the author of multiple texts, translator of many textbooks, and served as director of the College of Medicine of West China Union University and dean of the Faculty of the College of Medicine.

 Background

 Kilborn married Dr. Janet R. McClure, the daughter of missionaries in the Canadian Presbyterian Mission in north China.
 Therefore, she was well acquainted with Mandarin Chinese, and both began working immediately for missionaries in Sichuan.
 They had three children.

-Janet passed away in 1945, and Kilborn married Jean Ewart Millar, an anesthetic specialist.
+Janet died in 1945, and Kilborn married Jean Ewart Millar, an anesthetic specialist.
 They lived under the Communist regime in China, and helped refugees who sought shelter and accommodation.
 Millar was born in Guelph, Ontario, in 1906.
 She served as a missionary for the Woman's Missionary Society in Chinese hospitals between 1932 and 1946, and taught at the University of Hong Kong, where Leslie also worked after 1952.
 She returned with her husband to Canada in 1963, and died in 1982; he died in 1967.